fdformula/FiniteDifferenceFormula.jl/README.md

 # FiniteDifferenceFormula

-This Julia package provides a general finite difference formula generator and a tool for teaching/learning the finite difference method.
+This Julia package, also ported to Python, https://github.com/fdformula/FiniteDifferenceFormula.py, provides a general finite difference formula generator and a tool for teaching/learning the finite difference method.
 It generates finite difference formulas for derivatives of various orders by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 We can use it to generate new formulas in addition to verification of known ones.
 By changing decimal places, we can also see how rounding errors may affect a result.

 Beware, though formulas are mathematically correct, they may not be numerically useful.
 This is true especially when we derive formulas for a derivative of higher order.
 For